Laker87/K3D-VOSTOK-MODS/circles-test/README.md

 # How to prepare and share photos in help channel:
 Let say you are using Ikea lamp like this:
 <img src="images/lamp.jpeg" alt="Ikea lamp" width="200"/>
-You need to place model under the light but it is important for bulb itself do not reflect on the model, so model should feflect light from lamp diffuser.
+You need to place model under the light but it is important for bulb itself do not reflect on the model, so model should reflect light from lamp diffuser.
 Wrong:
 <img src="images/bulb.jpeg" alt="Bulb reflected" width="200"/>
 <img src="images/partially_bulb.jpeg" alt="Parially Bulb reflected" width="200"/>